 SCS Honors Undergraduate Research Thesis

-- A short abstract (two paragraphs, maximum).
+- A short abstract (at most two paragraphs).

-- a description of your research contribution;
+- the intended research contribution;

 - a reasonably detailed timeline for the thesis work.